danvick/yii2-jumbefupi/README.md

 Yii::$app->jumbefupi->getMessageStatus($messageId)
 ```
 `$messageId`: message identifier found within the `message_id` column in the `sms_message` table

+The message will be automatically updated in the DB on successful server response.

 ### Checking your JumbeFupi account balance
 Returns your JumbeFupi account balance.
 The balance can be cached if `cacheBalance` is set to true in config.
 The cached balance if any will be deleted on sending message(s)